Kailua in Honolulu County, Hawaii — Hawaiian Island Archipelago (Pacific Ocean)

 Erected 1979 by Staff NCO Wives Club.

 Location.
 21° 26.182′ N, 157° 45.39′ W. Marker is in Kailua, Hawaii, in Honolulu County.
-Marker is on G Street (Intrastate H 3 ) John A. Burns Frwy, on the right when traveling north.
+Memorial is on G Street (Intrastate H 3 ) John A. Burns Frwy, on the right when traveling north.
+Marker is just beyond the guard house at Marine Corps Base Hawaii.
 Touch for map.
-Marker is just beyond the guard house at Marine Corps Base Hawaii.
 Marker is at or near this postal address: 1637 G St, Kailua HI 96734, United States of America.
+Touch for directions.

 Categories. • Air & Space • War, World II •

 Credits.
 This page was last revised on December 29, 2017.
 This page originally submitted on December 29, 2017, by Rev. Ronald Irick of West Liberty, Ohio.
-This page has been viewed 79 times since then.
+This page has been viewed 101 times since then and 23 times this year.
 Photos: 1, 2, 3. submitted on December 29, 2017, by Rev. Ronald Irick of West Liberty, Ohio. • Bill Pfingsten was the editor who published this page.